xxXazLuCaRzdXxx/customGAN/GAN/README.md

 ### Formally:

-Generator and Discriminator are deep neural networks that are trained in as a single system, working on the following loss function:
+Generator and Discriminator are deep neural networks that are trained as a single system, working on the following loss function:
 [image](https://github.com/user-attachments/assets/b272c3de-a388-4654-a314-cd81a2cd3190)

+After training the Generator is used to generate images similar to those in the respective dataset.